 Most of our latest projects can be subsumed in the following main research areas:

-We conduct research into life-long learning and teaching processes on a number of projects financed by third-party funding.
-Our studies include formal, informal and non-formal aspects of the educational process.
-Our research has a broad focus, going beyond studies on students at schools, colleges or universities: we also include informal education, as well as the field of early childhood and adult education.
+We conduct research into life-long learning and teaching processes on several projects financed by third-party funding.
+Our studies include formal, informal, and non-formal aspects of the educational process.
+Our research has a broad focus, going beyond studies on students at schools, colleges, or universities: we also include informal education, as well as the field of early childhood and adult education.
 In our research projects, we aim at developing both domain-specific theoretical knowledge and practical concepts for interventions.

 From a methodological perspective, these projects are characterized by a design-based research approach, including mixed methods, to gain a comprehensive understanding of processes and effects, and to develop suitable strategies for field interventions.
 A core feature of our study designs is that they include a broad range of empirical research methods: we both compute quantitative multi-level and structural-equation models, and conduct qualitative content analyses.
 Additionally, we attach great importance to the integration of these facets into a mixed-method approach.
 Data collected in our projects often go beyond the conventional questionnaires and interviews.
 Our methods include achievement tests and computer-simulated problem-solving scenarios to assess competencies as well as gathering physiological parameters and behavioral traces.
 Our projects span the whole range of the descriptive-correlational-experimental loop, from cross-sectional and longitudinal studies to controlled field experiments and interventions.